DAThakur/Excel_Projects/README.md

 **Features:**
 - Developed a basic dashboard using Pivot tables to visualize sales data and identify performance.
 - **Tools:** Excel
-- **Visualizations:** Charts and graphs for sales trends, product performance, top sales person, and geographical analysis.
+- **Visualizations:** Charts and graphs for sales trends, product performance, top salespersons, and geographical analysis.
 - Provides business insights to grow sales.

 **Note:**